What is an Urban Design Overlay?

 When are UDOs used?
 Who can request them?

-A Council Member can request that Metro Planning create a UDO for a neighborhood.
-A UDO can be used to translate a Detailed Neighborhood Design Plan, or DNDP, from planning policy into zoning code with regulatory power.
-Metro Planning prioritizes UDOs that are linked to DNDPs, because the DNDP process involves the community in envisioning its future.
+A UDO can be used to translate a small area plan from planning policy into zoning code that has regulatory power.
+Metro Planning prioritizes UDOs that are linked to small area plans, because the planning process involves the community in envisioning its future.

 - Submission to Metro Planning for review,